 Glitches and lags

 It’s also possible that you continue to use your MacBook religiously and depend on it to carry out your regular work tasks or academic obligations.
-It might be time to trade in your MacBook if you depend on it but notice that it performs slowly.
+If you depend on it, it might be time to trade in your MacBook but notice that it performs slowly.

 Several factors can cause a computer’s performance to decline.
 Performance may suffer because the hard drive is filled to the brim or the processor shows signs of wear.
 Memory problems and software conflicts can all contribute to a slower, less reliable computer.